theBoyus/homeAutomation/doc/timelog.md

 ## 18:00

 Meeting and we discussed methods on how to connect the pico to the website and how to push data here and there.
 Also talked more about requirements.

+# 26/12-23

+## ??:?? - 02:30

+Samuel big brained and made a login for the website alongside more on integrations with adafruit, more on that at a later date.